 I. Evaluate the safety and tolerability of combination olaparib/temozolomide and olaparib/temozolomide/irinotecan as defined by Common Terminology Criteria for Adverse Events (CTCAE) version 4.03.

 II.
-Estimate the objective response rate as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 to olaparib/temozolomide and olaparib/temozolomide/irinotecan.
+Estimate the objective response rate as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 to olaparib/temozolomide and olaparib/temozolomide/irinotecan in patients with metastatic Ewings sarcoma or rhabdomyosarcoma.

 III.
-Estimate the time of progression free survival (PFS) and overall survival (OS) of patients treated with olaparib/temozolomide or with olaparib/temozolomide/irinotecan.
+Estimate the progression free survival (PFS) and overall survival (OS) of patients treated with olaparib/temozolomide or with olaparib/temozolomide/irinotecan in patients with metastatic Ewings sarcoma or rhabdomyosarcoma.

 IV.
 Explore variations in PARP activity and tumor deoxyribonucleic acid (DNA)/ribonucleic acid (RNA)/protein characteristics as potential biomarkers for olaparib activity.

-V. Evaluate in vivo changes of tumor RNA/protein biomarkers in response to administration of olaparib and temozolomide, and +/- irinotecan to patients who sign consent to undergo the optional tumor biopsy.
+V. Evaluate in vivo changes of tumor ribonucleic acid (RNA)/protein biomarkers in response to administration of olaparib and temozolomide, and +/- irinotecan to patients who sign consent to undergo the optional tumor biopsy.

-Arm I: Patients receive olaparib orally (PO) twice daily (BID) and temozolomide PO once daily (QD) on days 1-5 or 1-7.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Arm I: Patients with receive olaparib orally (PO) twice daily (BID) and temozolomide PO once daily (QD) on days 1-5 or 1-7.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

-Arm II: Patients receive olaparib and temozolomide as in Arm I. Patients also receive irinotecan hydrochloride intravenously (IV) on days 1-5 or 1-7.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Arm II: Patients with receive olaparib and temozolomide as in Arm I. Patients also receive irinotecan hydrochloride intravenously (IV) on days 1-5 or 1-7.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up for 30 days and then every 3 months.
+After completion of study treatment, patients are followed up for 30 days, then every 3 months thereafter.

 Dana-Farber Harvard Cancer Center